SpaceNetChallenge/stac-browser/README.md

 limit the overall number of catalog reads necessary when browsing (as catalogs may be nested and do not necessarily contain references to their parents).

+This version is specifically modified for experimentation with the SpaceNet Repository

+The SpaceNet Repository has examples of many datasets including, WV2, WV3, VRICON, and LIDAR

+It also contains examples of Machine Learning outputs for both Building Footprint and Road Network Extraction
 ## Running

 By default, stac-browser will browse the ISERV catalog.
 To browse your own, set